-In this comprehensive guide, you will learn how to install and download Google Play Store.
+In this comprehensive guide, you will learn how to install and download Google Play Store on any Android device.
 Google Play is one of the biggest app stores out there and it houses more than 2.7 million apps.
 The store also has more than 3.3 billion active users and this number is growing steadily.
 Most of the Android smartphones come with Google Play Store by default.
 In most cases, you won’t have to manually download and install the Google Play Store but in some cases, you do have to download and manually install the Google Play Store.
 If you belong to this group then don’t worry because we will show you how you can do it.
 Let’s get started.

 Step 1: Check your Google Play Version

 The first step in this process is to check the current Google Play Version of the Google Play on your smartphone.
 It is an important step because it will; provide the information if your smartphone has the latest version or not.
 Here’s how you can check it.

 - Go to the menu and find the Google Play Store app and tap it.

 - In the Google Play Store app, go to the settings and scroll down.